RBA saw risk of waiting to hike cash rate

 At this stage, economists are expecting a further 0.25 percentage point increase in the cash rate at the RBA’s June board meeting.

-However, a bigger increase may be seen if Wednesday’s wages data for the March quarter proves stronger than forecast.
+However, there might be a bigger increase if Wednesday’s wages data for the March quarter proves stronger than forecast.

-Whatever the case, economists expect the cash rate could reach around 1.5 per cent by early 2023.
+Whatever the case, economists expect the cash rate could reach about 1.5 per cent by early 2023.

 Meanwhile, consumer confidence took a further tumble in the past week as cost of living pressures continue to mount, not helped by a renewed rise in petrol prices.